-You can report problems with litter and litter bins to us.
-You can also report people dumping rubbish (fly tipping) on land owned by ourselves and elsewhere.
+You can help keep Sheffield tidy by reporting litter problems to us.
+You can report issues with litter, litter bins and flytipping on land owned by ourselves and elsewhere.

 - not dropping litter